CW: Structural homophobia, racist microaggressions, manipulation

 “I mean, I’ve run into a few here and there.
 It just doesn’t come up much.”
 When Jacob scoffed a little, Rook held up his hands in mock protest.
 “I caught up on how much material in how few years, Jacob-?”

 “Yeah, yeah,” he laughed.
-“Uh, Kanetans are the ones who used to live in Den Niederung.
+“Uh, Kanetans are generally out east or south.
+Used to live in Den Niederung, I know that much, but it varies.
 I figured she’s Kanetan because they really hate the word thaumatist.
 It’s a cultural thing.”

 “What?
 How?
 Thaumaturgy is… thaumaturgy.
 Or magic, if you really can’t handle that many syllables-”